 - Door bounces open after closing: The hinge arm catch is worn.
 In fact, the door overshoots the catch point and springs back.
 Replace the hinge.

 If 2-3 doors need alignment: DIY with a Phillips screwdriver and 15 minutes of patience.
-Naturally, if 8+ doors are off (common after a kitchen has settled for 8-10 years), call us — $20/door for professional alignment is worth it when you factor in the time and frustration of fine-tuning 30+ individual screws across 16 hinges.
+Naturally, if 8+ doors are off (common after a kitchen has settled for 8-10 years), book online for how to — $20/door for professional alignment is worth it when you factor in the time and frustration of fine-tuning 30+ individual screws across 16 hinges.

 Frequently Asked Questions